Therapeutic Approach

 How Somatic Therapy Works

-At the core of somatic therapy is the belief that the body holds onto unprocessed emotions and trauma.
+At the core of Somatic Therapy is the belief that the body holds onto unprocessed emotions and trauma.
 Through this approach, you’ll learn to:

 Identify physical sensations linked to past experiences